mohigeo33/thermal_dynamics/README.md

 ## 5. LST estimation and spectral indices calculation
-Following steps were taken to estimate the LST and calculate the spectral indices from Landsat images (Figure 4)
+The following steps were taken to estimate the LST and calculate the spectral indices from Landsat images (Figure 4)
 ![Graphical overview of the methodical overview.](revised_workflow.png)

 Figure 3: Graphical overview of the methodical overview.